JordanAceto/micro_ox/circuit_boards/main_VCO_board/pcb_kludges/README.md

 # VCO Board PCB Kludges

-The VCO board needs a kludge to scale and clamp the PWM control voltage for the SSI2130 VCOs.
+The VCO board needs a kludge to scale and clamp the PWM control voltage for the SSI2130 VCOs, and a kludge to add opamp buffers to the octave switches.

+## PWM Scaler Kludge

 The PWM circuit on the VCO board is intended to clamp the pulse width modulation so that the width of the pulse wave can get very close to 0% and 100%, but not quite reach.
 This is to prevent the pulse wave from disappearing when the PWM is overdriven.